Pediatric Hospice Care at MJHS

 MJHS, The Care You Need

-At MJHS, our goal is to ensure that you, your child, and their siblings, receive the care and services needed during this challenging period.
+At MJHS, we aim to ensure that you, your child, and their siblings receive the care and services needed during this challenging period.
 The MJHS pediatric team can provide comfort care for your child at any stage of their illness, even if they are still undergoing curative treatment.
 We are also here to guide you on what to expect as your child’s illness progresses and offer the support needed to help you and your child maintain the best possible quality of life.

 It starts by having our team speak with your child’s physicians to learn the specifics of their medical condition and the current clinical and support services they are receiving.
 This ensures that everyone is on the same page and working together.
-Then we contact your insurance company to maximize the benefits we can provide to your child and family.
+Then we contact your insurance company to maximize our benefits to your child and family.

 Next, We Come to You!